seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Sean:** And there was nowhere to get capital where we were.

 **Dylan:** No. And we didn't know how to pitch what it was.
 And I absolutely agree.
 And I think like you could have spun up almost any consumer surface, at that point with exactly the access that you described and I think that there were interesting things to happen.
 When Jolt got acquired by GameStop, at that point you were involved, right?
 We were starting to think a bit more like that when we were going into their point of sale systems and looking at like, yeah you know...
-I think, I think there were definitely some learnings from it, but there have been efforts, sort of like gamer clubs and gamer loyalty platforms and things like that and even though the big things that emerged were essentially like communications platforms like in X-Fire, Discord, Steam...
+I think, I think there were definitely some learnings from it, but there have been efforts, sort of like gamer clubs and gamer loyalty platforms and things like that and even though the big things that emerged were essentially like communications platforms like in Xfire, Discord, Steam...
 Steam was successful; Steam took a long time to be successful and probably the Valve folks would say really only as a function of the amount of money they were able to throw at it too, which came off the back of Counter Strike and everything else.
 Right.
 I think there is, you know...

 **Sean:** It might've been a longer journey.
 It might've had also had an early exit, but maybe based on a different formula, valuation formula.
 We would've needed more capital because we were out, right?
 And our business model, with our shitty pricing we weren't able to scale.
 We weren't able to grow.
 We weren't able to continue.
 We were scared of PlayStation Network, unnecessarily in retrospect, because there was a lot of value still to create on Xbox and on PlayStation, going further, like using Demonware instead of PlayStation Network, doing custom services and a lot of stuff that kept Demonware busy for years after that, despite PlayStation Network and Xbox being given away for free.
 But, we would have needed another round.